KyleAMathews/typography.js/README.md

 ## Why
 Typography is a complex *system* of interrelated styles.
-100s of declarations on dozens of elements have be in harmonious order.
+100s of declarations on dozens of elements must be in harmonious order.
 Creating new Typography themes with CSS feels hard.
 Trying one design change can mean making dozens of tedious recalculations and css value changes.